hechmik/news_summariser/README.md

 - `always_on_execution_mode`: whether to execute the entire project every X minutes or not, expressed as boolean
 - `scheduling_minutes`: how frequent (in minutes) the entire project is run
 - `empty_strategy` : if set to `fill`, words not in the given Word Embedding model will be replaced by a vector of 0s.
 Otherwise they will be skipped(only for PageRank)
+- `activate_endpoint`: boolean flag regarding the activation of a Rest API for summarising text.
+More info on Section 4.

 ##### 2.1.2 Which summarisation algorithm should I choose?